code16/sharp/docs/guide/building-entity-list.md

 - `configureDelete(bool $hide = false, ?string $onfirmationText = null)`: the first argument is to show / hide the delete command on each instance (shown by default); this is only useful to hide the link if you want to only display the delete action in the Show Page (if you have defined one), this is NOT to be used for authorization purpose (see [dedicated documentation on this topic](entity-authorizations.md)).
 The second argument is the message to display in the confirmation dialog (a sensible default will be used).

-## Configure the entity list
+## Configure the Entity List

 The Entity List must be declared in the correct entity class, as documented here: [Write an entity](entity-class.md)).

-After this we can access the Entity List at the following URL: **/sharp/s-list/spaceship** (replace "spaceship" by our entity key).
+After this we can access the Entity List at the following URL: **/sharp/s-list/products** (replace "products" by our entity key).

 To go ahead and learn how to add a link in the Sharp side menu, [look here](building-menu.md).